 Throughout my high school career, I was enrolled in multiple digital video production courses.
 They rank among my favorite courses in high school.
 I was also a member of Studio 462, the production club at my high school.
 The club writes articles, covers sporting events, creates shows, and manages its website.
 I worked on several commercials for the club, and during my senior year, I acted as one of the vice presidents of the club, specifically the Vice President in charge of Videos and Commercials.

-In addition to my creative filmmaking work, during my junior year of high school, I founded my own production company.
-My business, Maddy Freeman Productions, provides filmmaking services, such as commercials, montages, and personal videos to individuals, local and international businesses, and charitable organizations, in addition to creating original content.
+In addition, I founded my own production company.
+My business, Uncharted Productions, LLC, provides filmmaking services, such as commercials, montages, and personal videos to individuals, local and international businesses, and charitable organizations, in addition to creating original content.